vforvaick/ahmari-bookstore-assistant/docs/ROADMAP.md

 ## Technical Debt
 - **Refactor `TASKLIST.md`**: Legacy task tracking should be fully deprecated in favor of this ROADMAP.md.
+- **Fix `IntegrationHarness` State Management**: Improve the test harness to preserve or properly snapshot state so Draft Commands (SEND/EDIT/REGEN) can be fully verified.

 ## Recently Completed
 - [x] **Integration Testing Framework** ✅ (2025-12-27)